seanslma/maki/DevOps/ArgoCD/Error.md

 when change the url to `git@` the error became `authentication required`.
 Maybe the ssh key is not correct???
 The private key should not be base64 encoded!!!

 If the repositories are connected seccussfully but the applications still show the error, the `AppProject sourceRepos` must also use the `git@` format when the authentication is via `ssh`.

+## the server could not find the requested resource
+The `apiVersion` for the app such Cronjob might be old and should be updated.